KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_user_reporting.rst

     OUT_SeveralNames:[5,9,31938]

 Finally, it is possible to set a sort of "multi"-cross navigation if for example the exit document is related to more than one document through the Cross Navigation Definition.
 Let suppose that the source document goes to a target document and the name of the navigation is "CrossNav1" and simultaneously the source document goes to a second target document and the name of the navigation is "CrossNav2".
-If in the JavaScript function of :numref:`crossnavsyntax` the "Cross_Navigation_Name" is left empty as in :numref:`crossnavsyntax2`, when the user clicks on the object for which the navigation has been enabled a pop up opens asking for the user to choose between the "CrossNav1" navigation or the "CrossNav2" one.
+If in the JavaScript function of *Cross Navigation syntax* code the "Cross_Navigation_Name" is left empty as in the code below, when the user clicks on the object for which the navigation has been enabled a pop up opens asking for the user to choose between the "CrossNav1" navigation or the "CrossNav2" one.
 This procedure allows the user to have a more than one possible navigation starting from the same object.

 .. _crossnavsyntax2:
 .. code-block:: javascript